-- CO-1: Students will have developed a better understanding of important issues related to gender in contemporary India. - CO-2: Students will be sensitized to basic dimensions of the biological, sociological, psychological and legal aspects of gender.
-This will be achieved through discussion of materials derived from research, facts, everyday life, literature and film. - CO-3: Students will attain a finer grasp of how gender discrimination works in our society and how to counter it. - CO-4: Students will acquire insight into the gendered division of labor and its relation to politics and economics. - CO-5: Men and women students and professionals will be better equipped to work and live together as equals. - CO-6: Students will develop a sense of appreciation of women in all walks of life. - CO-7: Through providing accounts of studies and movements as well as the new laws that provide protection and relief to women, the textbook will empower students to understand and respond to gender violence.
+- 1. Students will have developed a better understanding of important issues related to gender in contemporary India. - 2.
+Students will be sensitized to basic dimensions of the biological, sociological, psychological and legal aspects of gender.
+This will be achieved through discussion of materials derived from research, facts, everyday life, literature and film. - 3.
+Students will attain a finer grasp of how gender discrimination works in our society and how to counter them.
+Students will acquire insight into the gendered division of labor and its relation to politics and economics. - 4.
+Students will develop a sense of appreciation of women in all walks of life.
+Men and women students and professionals will be better equipped to work and live in harmony - 5.
+Through providing accounts of studies and movements as well as the new laws that provide protection and relief to women, the textbook will empower students to understand and respond to gender violence.